 Like other rural areas in Kansas, citizens, both black and white, gradually left the farms and moved to cities.
 However, the small town continued to maintain its population, and by 1900 was still called home to about 400 people.

 In the early years of the 20th century, Dunlap experienced a building boom.
 A large attractive stone city hall was built on Main Street, and two new brick schools — a grade school and a four-year high school replaced a burned-out old stone school.
 A department store, grocery store, a Farmers Union Co-op, drug store, an opera house, a funeral parlor, restaurants, a blacksmith shop, a car dealership, two filling stations, two banks, a livery barn, a mercantile company, and a hotel for visitors arriving at the Missouri–Kansas–Texas Railway (KATY) Depot all provided the usual services of a small town.

 By 1910, the population of the small town was about 333 and its location on the Neosho River, in the midst of rich agricultural land, had made the community an important shipping point for portions of Morris, Chase, and Lyon Counties.
 By this time, the town boasted a blacksmith shop, hardware store, grocery store, ice cream parlor, flour mill, a butter and cheese factory, restaurant, the Guarantee State Bank, a hotel, and Baptist, Congregational, and Methodist churches.

-By the 1930s, whites and blacks were attending the same schools and churches, eating at the same tables, and drinking from the same fountains.
-However, this was the same time that the Dust Bowl also occurred resulting in difficulties in growing crops.
+By the 1930s, whites and blacks attended the same schools and churches, ate at the same tables, and drank from the same fountains.
+However, this was the same time that the Dust Bowl also occurred, resulting in difficulties in growing crops.